vite-pwa/vitepress/CONTRIBUTING.md

 ## Testing changes

-From the terminal, change to one of the examples folder and run `pnpm run preview`.
+From the terminal, change to one of the examples folder and run `pnpm run build && pnpm run preview`.